 Proton therapy.
-Proton therapy is another type of external-beam radiation therapy.
-However, it uses protons rather than x-rays.
+Proton therapy is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy cancer cells.
 Proton therapy may be used as part of the treatment for some skull-base tumors to further limit the radiation dose to nearby structures, such as the optic nerves in the eye and the brainstem.
 Proton therapy may also be an option for later-stage NPC that is located close to parts of the central nervous system, which includes the brain and spinal cord.

 Brachytherapy.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
-To treat NPC with internal radiation therapy, a doctor will surgically implant tiny pellets or rods that contain radioactive materials in or near the cancer site.
+To treat NPC with internal radiation therapy, a doctor surgically implants tiny pellets or rods that contain radioactive materials in or near the cancer location.
 The implant is left in place for several days while the person stays in the hospital.
-This approach is most often used to NPC that has come back after initial treatment.
+This approach is most often used to NPC that has come back after the first treatment.
 It may also be used to treat the original tumor.

 Before starting radiation treatment for any head and neck cancer, people should receive a thorough examination from a dentist experienced in treating people with head and neck cancer, called an oncologic dentist.
 Since radiation therapy can cause tooth decay, damaged teeth may need to be removed.
 Often, tooth decay can be prevented with proper treatment from a dentist before cancer treatment begins.
 After radiation therapy for NPC, dental care should continue to help prevent further dental problems.
 People may receive fluoride treatment to prevent dental cavities.
 Read more about dental and oral health .